Characters: Fallout New Vegas Old World Blues

 - Eternal Recurrence: Their mental patterns are on a loop, so they're barely aware of what they're really doing.
 They don't remember the outside world except in the vaguest sense, and they continuously do the same experiments over and over, learning nothing from them.

-- Evil All Along: Well, actually amoral, but you already know that.
+- Evil All Along: Well, technically amoral, but you already know that.
 The problem is that they're manipulating you into giving them what they need to escape Big MT to conduct their experiments on the Mojave and the world at large.

 - Foreshadowing: Whether it is a Call Back or this depends upon the order that you did the DLCs in, but they are responsible for Christine's near-lobotomisation, the Cloud, the Ghost People, and most of the Sierra Madre in general.